“Beer is proof that God loves us and wants us to be happy.”

 Twelve Rounds Brewing is excited to announce the addition of three new partners.
 Celebrated Executive Chef and pioneer in the seasonal farm-to-fork movement John Bays will be running all kitchen operations and menu development.
 John shares our vision of a Brewery that makes high quality beer paired up with high quality Charcuterie (salted, smoked and cured meats) coupled with food that is approachable not fussy and delicious.
 John is the Executive chef and founding partner at the The Red Rabbit Kitchen & Bar, a restaurant and craft cocktail bar that was voted “2012 Best New Restaurant” (Sacramento News & Review) and “2012 Most Influential Bar Program” (US Bartender’s Guild).
 Working with us, John will get to branch out in a new and exciting culinary experience.
 John’s talents will help Twelve Rounds Brewing stand out as Sacramento’s premier Brewpub.
 Also joining us from the The Red Rabbit ownership team are restaurateur and marketing maven Sonny Mayugba and celebrated barman Matt Nurge.
 Sonny and Matt will be amplifying our marketing, communications and menu efforts.
 In addition, this team brings a wealth of vendor and restaurant relations.
 Together with John, they bring a collective 65 years of restaurant, bar and marketing experience to the team.
 We have met together several times and the chemistry that we have together is amazing.
 Look for great things from Twelve Rounds Brewing.

-We are on track to open in Fall of 2014.
+We are on track to open in Summer of 2015.
 We will update to an exact date as we get closer.